alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 Each of these programs requires compliance by employers to withhold deductions from their employees' pay for CPP contributions, EI premiums and income tax deductions.
 These withholdings are termed statutory deductions as the deductions are required under legislative statute.
-Statutory deductions are the first deductions to be withheld from an employee’s gross pay.
+Statutory deductions are the first deductions to be withheld from an employee's gross pay.

 Canada Pension Plan (CPP)